 \section{Abstract}

 This is the third in a series of works devoted to constructing virtual structure sheaves and $K$-theoretic invariants in moduli theory.
-The central objects of study are almost perfect obstruction theories, introduced by Y.-H. Kiem and the author as the appropriate notion in order to define invariants in $K$-theory for many moduli stacks of interest, including generalized $K$-theoretic Donaldson-Thomas invariants.
+The central objects of study are almost perfect obstruction theories, introduced by Y.-H. Kiem and the author as the appropriate notion in order to define invariants in $K$-theory for many moduli stacks of interest, including generalized $K$-theoretic Donaldson--Thomas invariants.

-In this paper, we prove virtual Riemann-Roch theorems in the setting of almost perfect obstruction theory in both the non-equivariant and equivariant cases, including cosection localized versions.
-These generalize and remove technical assumptions from the virtual Riemann-Roch theorems of Fantechi-G\"{o}ttsche and Ravi-Sreedhar.
+In this paper, we prove virtual Riemann--Roch theorems in the setting of almost perfect obstruction theory in both the non-equivariant and equivariant cases, including cosection localized versions.
+These generalize and remove technical assumptions from the virtual Riemann--Roch theorems of Fantechi--G\"{o}ttsche and Ravi--Sreedhar.
 The main technical ingredients are a treatment of the equivariant $K$-theory and equivariant Gysin map of sheaf stacks and a formula for the virtual Todd class.